inchkev/file-gallery/README.md

 there are two ways the script can display a directory: *natural* and *formal*.
-- *formal* is the default. in the formal arrangement, files are sorted lexicographically by file name and displayed in a tight grid.
+- *formal* is the default. in the formal arrangement, files are sorted lexicographically by file name and arranged in a tight grid.
-- *natural* arranges files by their "physical" location (as shown in the finder directory). to allow this, the directory must be set to "Sort By > None", *and* you must have moved every file at least once.
+- *natural* arranges files by their "physical" location (as shown in the finder directory). to allow this, the directory must be set to "Sort By > None" and you must have moved _every_ visible file at least once.

 add files, move them around, run `npm run cultivate`, rinse and repeat.